tapfortap/Documentation/AndroidAPIReference.md

 ### Special Considerations

 Do not use any of the public constructors.
 They are only avaible in order to allow the View to be decalred inside layout files.
-Only use the probided constructor methods when instantiating a bannerAd programatically.
+Only use the probided constructor methods when instantiating a banner programatically.

 The Banner will stop downloading and showing new ads if the view is not visible or the screen is off.